ComparisonSoftwareAlternative

 Quick Comparison

 PDF Press is the browser-based alternative for teams that want to impose PDFs without installing a workstation app.
-It keeps the file local in the browser, gives operators a live layout preview, and covers the daily imposition patterns that small and midsize print shops search for: booklet, N-up, step-and-repeat, cut-and-stack, gang sheets, and print marks.
+It keeps the file local in the browser, gives operators a live layout preview, and covers the daily imposition patterns small and midsize print shops search for: booklet, N-up, step-and-repeat, cut-and-stack, gang sheets, tickets, cards, crop marks, cutter marks, and color bars.

 Where PDF Press Wins